bugventure/jsen/README.md

 # navigate to http://127.0.0.1:8080/test/ in your browser
 ```

-`jsen` passes all draft 4 test cases specified by the [JSON-Schema-Test-Suite](https://github.com/json-schema/JSON-Schema-Test-Suite) with the exception of:
+`jsen` passes all draft 4 test cases specified by the [JSON-Schema-Test-Suite](https://github.com/json-schema/JSON-Schema-Test-Suite) with the exception of zero-terminated float tests.

-* Zero-terminated floats
-* Max/min length when using Unicode surrogate pairs

 Source code coverage is provided by [istanbul][istanbul] and visible on [coveralls.io][coveralls-url].